 If your dulse dries out, leave the bag open overnight in a humid place allowing it to absorb moisture from the air, then seal it up again.

-All seaweeds are inspected before packaging for shells and shell fragments, but please keep an eye out for any that may still be present.
+All seaweeds are inspected before packaging for shells and shell fragments, but please keep an eye out for any that may still be attached.